ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 \end{align}
 $$

 The error term $(\varepsilon)$ is capturing random situations that would affect the mileage of the car, such as weather conditions, average speed of the driver, or altitude.
 The error term is purely random and captures the variations of $Y$ that cannot be explained by $x$.
-An econometric regression has a deterministic component (the constant plus the regressors) and a stochastic component (the error term).
-Therefore, the dependent variable $Y$ is also stochastic.
+We can then split an econometric regression in two parts.
+A deterministic component (the constant plus the regressors) and a stochastic component (the error term).
+Because $Y$ is modeled as a function of a deterministic and a random variable, $Y$ is also a random variable $Y = f(x, e)$.
 There is an assymmetry in how variables are treated; while the dependent variable is assumed to be *stochastic*, the regressors are assumed to be *deterministic*.[^1]

 We can also see that $\beta_1$ is the **marginal effect** of $x$ on $Y$: $\frac{\partial Y}{\partial x} = \beta_1$.

-Let's use the 1978 automobile dataset in `STATA` and run a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) between mileage and weight.
-The following `STATA` code will produce the scatter plot shown below ([Figure 1](#figure--scatter-plot-mileage-versus-weight)).
+Let's use the 1978 automobile dataset in `STATA`.
+The code blow produces a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) between mileage (mpg) and weight (lbs.)
 The dataset has 74 observations, therefore the scatter plot will have 74 points (mileage-weight relationships).

 ```stata